nochinxx/nochinxx.github.io/_posts/2025-10-30-who-owns-it.md

 permalink: /posts/who-owns-it/
 ---

 Artificial intelligence can now generate functional code in seconds, reducing the need for large engineering teams.
 Tools like GitHub Copilot and ChatGPT have made it possible for anyone with an idea to build an application—even without a computer science background.
 This democratization of development marks a revolutionary shift: **creativity, not coding ability, is now the true barrier to entry.**

 Yet as the power to create software becomes more accessible, the **legal and ethical boundaries of authorship and ownership** grow more uncertain.
 If an app is built with the help of AI, who owns the final product—the developer, the machine, or the company behind the tool?

 ---

 ## The New Reality of AI-Assisted Creation
 Generative AI has lowered the technical barrier to entry, but the backbone of any good app still depends on design decisions and human intent.

-As Appel et al. write, *“Generative AI will change the nature of content creation, enabling many to do what, until now, only a few had the skills or technology to accomplish.”*
+In their article for *Harvard Business Review*, Gil Appel, Juliana Neelbauer, and David Schweidel predict that “Generative AI will change the nature of content creation, enabling many to do what, until now, only a few had the skills or advanced technology to accomplish at high speed.”

 From my own experience using Copilot and ChatGPT, this change feels like a balance between automation and authorship.
 Unclear prompts often produce messy or repetitive code, so I now focus first on refining my product’s structure and logic before generating anything.
 Unlike traditional development—where I would start small, mock a local database, and expand gradually—AI tools push me to think in broader design terms.
 My role shifts from writing every line to defining direction, like a designer guiding an assistant who writes in syntax.